LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 Known issues:
 ------------------------------------------
-* (?fix?) can not add app-links to application bar / .../airootfs/etc/skel/.config/lxqt/panel.conf

 * specmatch PKGBUILD does not work.

 * no trashcan / can not delete a file via pcmanfm-qt